zpg6/opennextjs-azure/README.md

 - Function App (with streaming support)
 - Storage Account (blob containers, tables, queues)
-    - _Note: Table and Queue services are part of the Storage Account resource_
 - App Service Plan (Y1 Consumption or EP1 Premium)
 - Application Insights (optional, for monitoring and logging)
 - CORS configuration